alsosprachben/mnvkd/README.md

   - `vk_heap_s.h`
   - `vk_heap.c`

-A set of coroutines are grouped into a contigious memory mapping, a micro-heap.
+A set of coroutines are grouped into a contiguous memory mapping, a micro-heap.
 Coroutines within the micro-process pass execution around within a single dispatch, only involving the memory in the micro-heap.
 When the micro-process is not running, its micro-heap has read access disabled until it restarts.

 Instead of using externally-linked containers, the system intrinsic lists, `#include <sys/queue.h>`, are rather used.
-As intrisic lists, the container attributes are embedded directly into the elements.
-This requires being explicit about which set memberships an element may have, but keeps memory local and unfragmented.
+As intrinsic lists, the container attributes are embedded directly into the elements.
+This requires being explicit about which set memberships an element may have, but keeps memory local and un-fragmented.

-Memory is allocated from the heap as a stack of pages, allocated and deallocated hierarchically, in the paradigm of structured programming, in stack order (first allocated, last deallocated).
+Memory is allocated from the heap as a stack of pages, allocated and de-allocated hierarchically, in the paradigm of structured programming, in stack order (first allocated, last de-allocated).
 The memory lifecycle is much more suited to a stack than execution.
 An object has one life, but may easily be executed in cycles.
 Loops tend to be stack-ordered, so loops that reallocate objects can do so with no overhead nor fragmentation.

 In fact, the generational aspect of memory acknowledged by modern generational garbage collection technique is a reflection of this stack-based order of memory allocation.
 So instead of using garbage collection, a process-oriented stack of memory is all that is needed.
-Generally, when memory lifecycles are not stack-ordered, there is concurrency, and each concurrent process should then get its own micro-process and stack-oriented memory heap.
+Generally, when memory life-cycles are not stack-ordered, there is concurrency, and each concurrent process should then get its own micro-process and stack-oriented memory heap.

 ### Micro-Processes and Intra-Process Futures